akuczala/minesweeper/README.md

 # minesweeper

-Simple implementation of minesweeper written in java.
+Simple implementation of minesweeper written for Java course in 2008.
 100% custom-made graphics